 If you have been taking rounds of antibiotics for UTI or any other illness, make it your first priority to restore your vaginal flora.
 We still don’t know how good bacteria “fight” opportunistic bacteria but we know what type of bacteria seem to be more beneficial than others.

-Tests to request: Vaginal culture test or PCR vaginal test.
+Tests to request: Vaginal culture test or PCR vaginal test, even a simple pH-strip test at home.

 Pregnancy is a risk factor, fortunately, you know how long it’s going to last.
 You’ll eventually deal with it by giving birth:).
 In the meantime, develop a comprehensive plan to support yourself and your growing baby and jump on a UTI prevention plan as soon as possible.